ros2/design/articles/101_build_tool.md

 - Support for Python packages using a `setup.cfg` file.
 - Support for `PowerShell` to work around length limitations for environment variable on Windows.
+- Support for `Pytest` to run Python tests (instead of using `nose`).
 - Support to pass package specific argument.
-- Remove support for the *devel space* concept in ROS 1.
 - Update code base to Python 3.5+.
 - Refactor code base to reduce coupling (e.g. separate [API](https://github.com/catkin/catkin_tools/blob/2cae17f8f32b0193384d2c7734afee1c60c4add2/catkin_tools/execution/controllers.py#L183-L205) for output handling).
 - Additional functionality to build Gazebo including its dependencies.
-- Whether or not to continue supporting the *devel space*.
+- Whether or not to continue supporting the *devel space* concept in ROS 1.

 For option **B)** the follow items should be considered: